-Getty Images – I haven’t used them, but their description is Find high resolution royalty-free images, editorial stock photos, vector art, video footage clips and stock music licensing at the richest image search photo library online.
+Getty Images – I haven’t used them, but their description is Find high-resolution royalty-free images, editorial stock photos, vector art, video footage clips, and stock music licensing at the richest image search photo library online.

-14 More Websites – More websites from an article at Entrepreneur magazine and at a quick glance, some have already been mentioned here.
+14 More Websites (link opens in a new tab) – More websites from an article at Entrepreneur magazine and at a quick glance, some have already been mentioned here.

 If you’ve run across any paid-for or free stock images or photos that you’ve used, you’ll earn a spot on my cool person’s list if you share them in comments 😉

 Learn how to mix great images and good copy into a professional website that attracts new clients in The Coaching Site Guide.